ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 `.Concurrent()` will keep the feedback chain which will allow the caller to await until the message is handled.
 Exceptions thrown pass right back to the caller.
 This makes decorators like `.Retry()` work properly both before and after `.Concurrent()`.
 See the examples.

-If you do not need the feedback chain, you can use `.ConcurrentFireAndForget()`, which has slightly smaller execution footprint.
+If you do not need to maintain the feedback chain, you can use `.ConcurrentFireAndForget()`, which has slightly smaller execution footprint (it's a little faster).

 ##### Overloads
 ```csharp